 The UK along with many European countries and the USA did not perform well in the recent Programme for International Student Assessment (PISA) education comparison tests.
-Sadly this is not new, with no significant changes in results for Science, English or maths for the last few years.
+Sadly this is not new as there hasn’t been any significant changes in the results for Science, English or maths for the last few years.

-Of course, funding, infrastructure, accessibility and many other such factors have a negative effect on the general academic performance of some countries and these are generally improving, but this is not the case for the so-called ‘developed countries’ of Europe, the US and others.
+Of course funding, infrastructure, accessibility and many other such factors have a negative effect on the general academic performance of some countries and globally these poorer countries are generally improving their academic performance but this is not the case for the so-called ‘developed countries’ of Europe, the US and others.

 The common defensive cry from these countries is that “Our students get a well-rounded education compared to other countries”.
 Such statements rather smugly suggest that although we score low in these tests the education systems in these economically developed countries produce ‘thinking humans’ rather than some form of ‘parrot like automaton,’ but this is merely an excuse to cover the real crises our educational systems are in.

-The use of the term ‘excuse’ may seem harsh to some, but it is common to hear even supposedly informed people claim that countries such as China are only able to copy or mimic technological developments and do not have the imagination or other skills required to develop it themselves.
+The use of the term ‘excuse’ may seem harsh to some, but it is common to hear even supposedly informed people claim that countries such as China are only able to copy or mimic technological developments and do not have the imagination or wider skills required to develop it themselves.
 Sadly, evidence to the contrary is easy to find.
-The University of Stuttgart and Fraunhore Europe’s largest application-oriented research organization have produced a report which shows that China has already surpassed both America and Germany in the number of new patent registrations being made, even doubling the patent applications made by America in 2015.
+The University of Stuttgart and Fraunhore Europe’s largest application-oriented research organization reported that China has already surpassed both America and Germany in the number of new patent registrations being made, even doubling the patent applications made by America in 2015.

-It is clearly well past the time that we pulled our heads out of the sand and stopped making these false statements that we are raising ‘the thinkers that will shape the global future’.
-It is time to wake up and accept that our current educational systems do not work and that we are failing our children, their future and our countries future.
+It is clearly time that we pulled our heads out of the sand and stopped making these false statements that we are raising ‘the thinkers that will shape the global future’.
+Many of the so called ‘developed countries’ who are performing badly on these tests need to wake up and accept that their current educational systems do not work and that they are failing their children and their future.

 Students in high ranking countries such as China take their education very seriously.
 There is no time for football games, parties or proms, they are too busy preparing for their bright future and then study up to six additional hours every day to make sure that they make the grades that will make a difference to their chances of success in life.

-“While we may be looking down upon China, sniggering at their attempts to develop a world-beating football team, they are quietly developing the world beating scientists of the future”.
+“While we may be looking down upon China, sniggering at their attempts to develop a world-beating football team, China is not playing games, they are quietly developing the world beating scientists of the future”.